rosskevin/mediabox/README.md

 * [SABnzbd](https://sabnzbd.org/) - Usenet downloader.
 Use top level `DATA` env variable to avoid needing to specify "Remote Path" it the *arr applications.
 This makes it easier to hardlink.
 See #Layered setup stage 2
 * [Sonarr](https://sonarr.tv/)
 * [Radarr](https://radarr.video/)
 * [Plex](https://www.plex.tv/) - NOTE: in initial config, connect to https://<my-local-ip>:32400/web first to complete the setup wizard.
-You may then connec later via https://plex.example.com
+You may then connec later via https://plex.example.com.
+On `Remote access`, I had do forward public port `32400` to my server and check `Manually specify public port: 32400`, then log out of chrome cast and re-link to be able to see my local library. <-- THIS was the key to getting plex to see my traffic as local.
 * [Organizr](https://github.com/causefx/Organizr) - Organize a single page with tabs to manage all services

 ### Optional additions